ScratchAddons/website-v2/content/docs/faq.md

 Firstly, we appreciate your interest in contributing to Scratch Addons!

 As an open source project, we welcome any kind of contribution.
 You don't need to ask in advance -- everyone is welcome to contribute!
+You can contribute in many ways, many of which don't require programming knowledge.

 - **Contribute some code**